You may be a mental health advocate if you work hard to raise awareness and lessen the stigma.

 It can be challenging to advocate for others in your community if you don’t advocate for yourself first.
 But it can be hard to know how to get started.

-Here are some ways you can try to advocate for yourself:
+Here are some ways you can advocate for yourself:

 - Understand your own mental health condition.
 For instance, “be aware that good mental health doesn’t mean an absence of a diagnosed mental health condition,” says Cidambi.